-Disciplinary action for sexual offenses by NECC students is conducted by the college’s student grievance process.
-This process is initiated by a victim’s complaint to the Discipline Officer.
-After a complaint is lodged, the Discipline Officer will conduct an investigation and hearing to determine appropriate action.
-Both the accused and the accuser are present during these hearings and both parties are notified of the outcome of such proceedings.
+Disciplinary action for sexual offenses by NECC students is conducted by the college’s Affirmative Action grievance process.
+This process is initiated by a victim’s complaint to the Affirmative Action Officer.
+After a complaint is lodged, the Affirmative Action Officer will conduct an investigation to determine appropriate action.

 A NECC student who is found to have committed a sexual offense is subject to disciplinary action that may include expulsion from the college.
 Local officials may also prosecute the student in criminal court.
 In a on-campus or off-campus setting, sexual assault often occurs when one or both parties are intoxicated from alcohol or other drugs.
 It is important to understand that sexual activity with a person unable to give free and full consent may constitute sexual assault or rape.
 The offender’s use of alcohol or drugs does not diminish his or her responsibility for abusive behavior.

 Remember that your body belongs only to you.
 You do not have to do anything with it that you do not want.
 Only you can decide what’s right for you.

 Set your limits, and state them clearly.
 If sexual attention or advances are not wanted, say “no” assertively.